Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation: Case with : a menu of solutions

-The assumption that $W_i$ is strongly mixing would not be satisfied if there are unobserved shocks that affect all treated units differently from the control units.
-In this case, the DID residuals $\widehat W_i$ would not capture these group-specific shocks, and $\widehat F(c)$ would underestimate the dispersion of the marginal distribution of $W_i$.
-As a consequence, even the conservative test may over-reject.
-Importantly, however, the over-rejection of the conservative test in this case would be no larger than the over-rejection of CT (or FP).
-In contrast, this mixing assumption may be reasonable when units closer in some distance metric have more correlated errors, but such correlation goes to zero when this distance increases.
-Such distance metric does not need to coincide with geographical distance (for example, we may have that units with similar industry shares have more correlated errors), and we do not even need to have information on the relevant distance metrics.
+\begin{remark} The assumption that $W_s$ is weakly dependent would not be satisfied if there are unobserved shocks affecting a non-negligible fraction of the controls (so that $\frac{1}{N_0} \sum_{s \in \mathcal{I}_0}W_s$ converges in probability to a non-degenerate random variable).
+In this case, the DID residuals $\widehat W_s$ would not capture these shocks, and $\widehat F_\xi(c)$ would underestimate the dispersion of the marginal distribution of $\xi_s$.
+As a consequence, even the conservative tests from Section \ref{Sec: alternatives} may over-reject.
+Importantly, however, the over-rejection in this case would be no larger than the over-rejection for CT or FP.